 Building in the cities continues at a rate much larger than our estimated normal, although the volume is not as much greater as might have been expected in view of the large totals for January and March.
 The number of projects, however, has not risen much above normal, showing that there is an unusual proportion of large projects.
 As compared with last year, the number of permits issued in the 18 cities during April was 8 per cent lower and the valuation six per cent higher.
-For the first four months of 1923, the number of permits was 4 per cent less than in the corresponding period a year ago, but the valuation was 25 per cent greater.
-However, if price changes were eliminated so that a true comparison of the volume of building between the two years could be made, it would undoubtedly follow that the volume of building in April and in the first four months of 1923 was less than in the corresponding period of 1922.
+For the first four months of 1923, the number of permits was 4 per cent less than in the corresponding period a year of Seasonal Influences.